 How to keep Dupixent refrigerated while traveling?

-According to Regeneron Pharmaceuticals and Sanofi Genzyme, the manufacturers of Dupixent, the unopen injectable medicine must be stored in the fridge between 36°F and 46°F (2°C and 8°C) until it’s either used or expired.
+• Keep it refrigerated: According to Regeneron Pharmaceuticals and Sanofi Genzyme, the manufacturers of Dupixent, unopened Dupixent must be stored in the fridge between 36°F and 46°F (2°C and 8°C) until its expiration or use.

 These rigorous storage instructions make it a tiny bit tricky to travel with Dupixent.
 But don't worry, thousands of people travel with refrigerated medications, including people with diabetes, arthritis, Crohn's disease, glaucoma, and numerous other chronic conditions.
 They're doing just fine!
 All you need is a good organization and a reliable medical travel cooler.